CANOLA AGRONOMY TRIALS

-1. Alternative oilseeds trial, Managatang, Vic (BCG)
+1. Alternative oilseeds trial, Managatang, VIC (BCG)

 The conventional canola variety AVJade was the highest yielding.
 Yields of the juncea canola cv.
 Dune and the condiment mustards were disappointing, except yields of the condiment mustard variety MB11 was similar to the conventional canola cv.
 AVJade.